httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a 2xx (Successful) status code.
 Servers are RECOMMENDED to use a `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Complete` header field with the value set to false.

-If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Complete` field value set to false, the server MUST acknowledge it by responding with a `201 (Created)` status code and the `Upload-Complete` field value set to true.
+If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Complete` field value set to false, the server MUST acknowledge it by responding with a `201 (Created)` status code and the `Upload-Complete` field value set to false.

 If the request includes the `Upload-Complete` field value set to true and a valid `Content-Length` header field, the client attempts to upload the remaining resource in one request.
 In this case, the upload's final size is the sum of the upload's offset and the `Content-Length` header field.
 If the server does not have a record of the upload's final size from creation or the previous append, the server MUST record the upload's final size to ensure its consistency.
 If the server does have a previous record, that value MUST match the upload's final size.
 If they do not match, the server MUST reject the request with a `400 (Bad Request)` status code.